lakshgupta/lakshgupta.github.io/_posts/2015-06-12-NeuralNetwork.markdown

 <div class="text_cell_render border-box-sizing rendered_html">
 <h2 class="section-heading">Prediction and Accuracy</h2>

 <p>After training the model we'll check how well our model has learned all the weights to make a prediction.
 So we'll evaluate the performance on the train dataset first.
 We do it by following a way similar to the feedforward process.
-Consider that we now do not have randonly initialized weights but rather obtained after going through the backpropagation algorithm.</p>
+Consider that we now do not have randomly initialized weights but rather obtained after going through the backpropagation algorithm.</p>

 </div>
 </div>